-The principle of evidence-based decision-making relates to those working in school libraries as it does to other educators.
-Evidence from a school library perspective can be used to assist in the processes of decision-making, development, and continuous improvement to achieve the school’s goals that focus on student achievement and quality teaching and learning.
+Evidence-based practice applies to school library staff as it does to other educators.
+Evidence of the impact of library-based initiatives informs decision-making that supports the school’s goals on student achievement and quality teaching and learning.

 Evidence can be used to identify problems, guide decisions on appropriate solutions, guide how resources should be used, and identify progress on meeting goals.